richardliaw/test_proto/README.md

 ## Installation for CapnProto and Protobuf

+- Note: All example code is mainly given by authors

 1. First install Docker
 2. clone directory to somewhere; cd into directory
 3. `docker build -t test_proto .`